yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 To perform a zero downtime shutdown, follow these steps:

 1. Enable zero downtime shutdown in Policy Studio, and set the delay before shutdown.
-For more information, see [*Zero downtime settings* on page 1](general_zdd_settings).
+For more information, see [Zero downtime settings](/docs/apigtw_ref/additional_settings#zero-downtime-settings).
 2. Configure your load balancer to ping the Health Check LB policy periodically to determine if each API Gateway is healthy.
 This is available on the following default URL:

     ```